monster-js/monster-js/docs/router/defining-routes.md

 ```
 In this case, `/user/123` will render the `UserDetailsComponent`, while `/user` will render the `UserListComponent`.

-By following these guidelines, you can effectively define routes in your Weco JS application to ensure smooth navigation and optimal performance.
+By following these guidelines, you can effectively define routes in your Monster JS application to ensure smooth navigation and optimal performance.